geezerP/cache-api/README.md

 ## Supported routes

 - `GET` api/cache/:id
-    - Retrieves the desired cachec entry or create a new one if not present
+    - Retrieves the desired cache entry or creates a new one if not present

 - `GET` api/cache
     - Retrieves all entries in the cache

-- `PUT` api/cache/:id | `{ value: 'New Value' }`
+- `POST` api/cache/:id | `{ value: 'New Value' }`
     - Replaces the value of a given entry

 - `DELETE` api/cache/:id